sjhloco/build_fabric/README.md

 ## Post Validation checks

 A declaration of how the fabric should be built (desired_state) is created from the values of the variables files and validated against the actual_state. *napalm_validate* can only perform a compliance check against anything it has a getter for, for anything not covered by this the *custom_validate* filter plugin is used.
 This plugin uses the same *napalm_validate* framework but the actual state is supplied through a static input file (got using *napalm_cli*) rather than a getter.
+Both validation engines are within the same validate role with separate template and task files.

 The results of the napalm_validate (*nap_val.yml*) and custom_validate (*cus_val.yml*) tasks are joined together to create the one combined compliance report.
 Each getter or command has a *complies* dictionary (True or False) to report its state which feeds into the compliance reports overall *complies* dictionary.
 It is based on this value that a task in the post-validation playbook will raise an exception.